 7. Discard Your Fear

 What was originally my favorite song on the album, “Discard Your Fear” is an ode to a situation that many modern people have experienced.
 Depression caused by too much of everything is actually pretty common.
 We aren’t built to have a never ending stream of excess, ideas, and desires.
-But that is what we have, though there are many that struggle just to survive.
+But that is what many of us have, though there are many that struggle just to survive.

 “Life with your passivity/ In the face of choices/ Forced you to turn back/ Settle with your lies/ But the stubborn glass/ Doesn’t want to talk to you”.
 Having so much, we take life for granted, letting it pass us by.
 So, in the face of so much connectivity and stuff, we often tend to disconnect from reality, many times because we feel so worthless or incompetent.
 We ignore choices.
 We ignore life.
 We ignore our past.
-We settle for lies and the propaganda forced down our throats, and we forget that life is more than just a screen or things.
+Sometimes we dwell on it, too.
+We settle for lies and the propaganda forced down our throats, and we forget that life is more than just a screen of idyllic things.

 What meaning does life have, then?
 The only satisfying life to live is one lived for others.
-But we can only get there when we abandon vanity and ditch our fears—of failure, of not measuring up, of being loved.
+But we can only get there when we abandon vanity and ditch our fears of failure, of not measuring up, and of being loved.
 “Discard your fear of the unknown/ Be here and now/ Just find yourself within peace/ Try to free your mind”.

 All of those questions are just in your mind.
 Make up your mind to free yourself.
-Come to peace with your past—with who you are.
+Come to peace with your past and with who you are.
 And live.
 BE.
 The only thing stopping you is yourself.
-As Riverside said elsewhere, “With open arms I’m standing out against my past”.
+As Riverside said elsewhere, “With open arms, I’m standing out against my past”.

 8. Towards the Blue Horizon